The Last Thing He Told Me is an absorbing mystery/suspense novel that just might make you wonder if you really know the one you’re with.

 Owen’s note to Hannah – the last thing he said to her – simply said, “Protect her,” meaning he wanted Hannah to protect the awful Bailey.
 But when the trail leads them to Austin, Texas, Hannah unwittingly drags Bailey into the danger Owen wanted her to avoid.

-I really liked the book up until the last 10-15% of the story.
+I really liked The Last Thing He Told Me up until the last 10-15% of the story.
 It was a clever plot that the author unfolded skillfully.
 I looked forward to reading it to discover the next plot twist.
 I gained an understanding of Hannah and Owen’s relationship through flashbacks and they were both likable and seemed to be deeply in love.
 And the author’s description made me want to visit Sausalito.

 But the novel ended with some loose ends that I found unsatisfying.
 Where did Owen go?
 Was the US Marshall really a good guy, or was he on the gangster’s payroll?
 Owen’s former father-in-law referred to something really bad that Owen did.
 What was it??